ClarenceKe/MVPA-in-Python/README.md

 Please download the MEG1_MEG_Epoched_Raw_Data MATLAB matrix files from the above URL and copy them into "data".
 Then, run "main.py".

 ## Results
+The results achieved for the MEG data of a subject is demonstrated here.

 A sample of filtering a noisy MEG channel:

 <img src="/results/sample_filtering_01_01.png" width="500" height="300">